Decomposing galaxies with BANG: an automated morpho-kinematical decomposition of the SDSS-DR17 MaNGA survey: Preliminary analysis on the proposed decomposition

 \section{Preliminary analysis on the proposed decomposition}

-In this section we present some of the results obtained from our analysis focusing mainly on the hot-cold decomposition proposed in the previous paragraphs and characterizing it in terms of visual morphology and kinematics.
+In this section, we present some of the results obtained from our analysis focusing mainly on the hot-cold decomposition proposed in the previous paragraphs and characterizing it in terms of visual morphology and kinematics. \fr{We show here the results of our analysis performed over the whole MaNGA sample comprising, as reported in Sec.~\ref{sec:methodology}, 10,005 galaxies roughly composed by $ 62 \%$ of spirals, $21\%$ of lenticulars and $17\%$ of ellipticals\footnote{According to the VMC-VAC \citealt{Vazquez_2022}} with a best fit corresponding to a "$\rm B + D_1 + D_2$", "$\rm B+D_1$" a "$\rm D_1+D_2$" model respectively in $\simeq 86\%$, $\simeq 6\%$ and $\simeq \rm 8\%$ of the cases.
+Unless otherwise specified, all the forthcoming analysis is performed on such sample, which we refer to as the "main sample".
+We moreover refer to Appendix~\ref{app:Analysis_golden_sample} for the same analysis on a selected subsample.}

-Fig.~\ref{fig:k1_k2_dist} shows the distributions of the kinematical decomposition parameters $k_1$ and $k_2$ for the inner and the outer discs.
+Fig.~\ref{fig:k1_k2_dist} shows the distributions of the kinematic decomposition parameters $k_1$ and $k_2$ for the inner and the outer discs.
 The inner disc has a significant peak for low values of $k_1$, indicating the presence of dispersion-supported exponential structures in galaxy internal regions; we argue that those discs account for corrections to the classical bulge, assumed to be perfectly spherical in our modelling.
 A relevant number of galaxies show intermediate rotational support spanning a wide range of $k_1$, probably indicating the presence of a variety of more or less rotating structures in galaxy centres.

 As expected, the outer disc shows a clear peak at high values of $k_2$ (i.e. $k_2\simeq0.9$) tracing, in these cases, the rotationally supported component of the galaxy.
 Another peak is present in the dispersion-dominated domain (i.e. $k_2\lesssim0.15$); interpreting those components as thin discs may be misleading since the majority of galaxies contributing to this are massive ellipticals dominated by dispersion.
-Given their not always spherical light distribution and the absence of ordered rotation, we model these systems as a superposition of dispersion-supported exponential "discs".
+Given their not-always-spherical light distribution and the absence of ordered rotation, we model these systems as a superposition of dispersion-supported exponential "discs".

-It is clear by this discussion that analysing bulges and discs, as defined by \textsc{bang}, without accounting for their kinematic state may lead to biased and incorrect conclusion; this is why we focus the following analysis on what we previously defined as "hot" and "cold" components (see sec.~\ref{sec:Comparison with previous dynamical modelling estimates}):
+It is clear by this discussion that analysing bulges and discs, as defined by \textsc{bang}, without accounting for their kinematic state may lead to biased and incorrect conclusions; this is why we focus the following analysis on what we previously defined as "hot" and "cold" components (see Sec.~\ref{sec:Comparison with previous dynamical modelling estimates}):

 where $M_{\rm hot}$ and $M_{\rm cold}$ are respectively the mass of the "hot" and "cold" component.

 \